niallang/Nial_Libraries/README.md

 ## How To Use
 The instructions for each library are given in their folders.

-The common method of importing a library is using `loaddefs 'path/to/file.ndf'` for all required library files.
+The common method of importing a library is: `loaddefs 'path/to/file.ndf'`.
+If the path is relative, then `./path/to/file` must be specified.

+`loaddefs` must be done for all required library files.